tarannagra/windots/README.md

 # Taran's windots

 Hello!
-Welcome to my showcase of my Windows dotfiles that I use daily.
+Welcome to the showcase of my Windows dotfiles (windots) that I use daily.
 I prefer the clean and minimal type of desktops and have created this thus far.

 <details>
     <summary>Preview</summary>